-- Attrition rates in 2013 increased for all nursing education programs from the rates in 2012.
-RN-BS programs maintained the lowest rate among all programs at 23 percent, and RN-AD programs had the highest rate at 44 percent (Table 12). - Attrition due to academic failure remained the most reported reason for attrition; it increased from 58 percent in 2012 to 62 percent in 2013 (Table 13).
-While RN-BS continued to have the lowest rate of attrition due to academic failure for RN programs at 59 percent, PN had the lowest rate among all programs at 51 percent (Table 13). - 'Other' was the second most commonly cited reason for RN and PN student attrition at 15 percent and 23 percent, respectively (Table 13).
-Specific reasons in the category of 'other' were mostly personal or family issues.
+- Overall for RN students, attrition rates in 2014 decreased from 34 to 32 percent.
+RN-BS programs maintained the lowest rate among all programs at 27 percent, and RN-AD programs had the highest rate at 37 percent.
+Attrition rates in 2014 for PN programs decreased from 35 to 32 percent (Table 12). - Academic failure remained the most reported reason for attrition, remaining constant at 62 percent.
+RN-BS had the lowest rate of attrition due to academic failure at 51 percent (Table 13). - "Other" and "change in career goals" were the second most commonly cited reasons for RN student attrition at 12 percent.
+While the second most common reason for PN student attrition was "other" at 14 percent (Table 13).